morteza-mahdiani/fMRIGC/README.md

 ## To do

-ROIs --> full names of files, that are full string matches to avoid issues with duplicate region masks (e.g. multiple FFA masks in the same directory)?

 c_instance.preprocess --> theres a discrepancy between terminology for ntrials, nobs between GCParameters and preprocess; is it possible to pass nobs here, to further save any user discrepancies between nobs specified for preprocess and for gc_instance?

 c_instance.GCM--> similar to before some terminology differences between these parameters and those and other functions; is it also possible to not pass the same parameters here implicitly (to avoid user discrepancies), unless there is a good reason to specify different parameters e.g. different output folders for different outputs along the pipeline; I feel like its probably easiest to send all outputs to the same directory (or at least within the same parent directory); if so, perhaps something in the readme where a few variables are defined at the top and passed to multiple functions might do the job